What is meant by design principles?

 Design principles are a set of fundamental guidelines for creating attractive compositions.
 Designers and creative teams use these principles to help make important decisions regarding branding, imagery, websites, content, marketing, advertising, and more.
 Learn more about key design principles to help you grasp the basics of design.

-what are the 5 design principles?
+What are the 5 design principles?

 Colour